olibatstone/11ty-portfolio/src/selected-work/cutting-wasted-kits/index.md

 ### Built step-by-step instructions to lower collection errors

 To address unusable or missing samples, I designed progressively disclosed online instructions with one or two actions per page with simplified language.

+- These responded to browser preferences such as larger text for individual accessibility and were fully keyboard-focusable.
-I included DNAGenotek’s illustrations as a quick way to enhance comprehension.
-The design would respond to browser preferences such as larger text.
+- I included DNAGenotek’s illustrations as a quick way to enhance comprehension.

 {% render "partials/figure.html",
   src: "./img/instructions-previous1.webp",